NomicFoundation/hardhat/packages/buidler-ethers/README.md

 ## Environment extensions

 This plugins adds an `ethers` object to the Buidler Runtime Environment.

 This object has the same API than `ethers.js`, with some extra Buidler-specific functionality.
-Read

-### Provider
+### Provider object

-A `provider` field is added to `ethers`, which is automatically connected to the selected network.
+A `provider` field is added to `ethers`, which is an `ethers.providers.Provider` automatically connected to the selected network.

 ### Helpers